 Yes.
-The public interest in protecting democratic self-government from foreign influence is particularly strong and supports a wide range of restrictions ranging from investment in communications facilities to municipal public employment.33 In the specific context of political spending, the facts of the Bluman decision are worth noting.
-The lead plaintiff wanted to contribute to three candidates (subject to dollar
+The public interest in protecting democratic self-government from foreign influence is particularly strong and supports a wide range of restrictions ranging from investment in communications facilities to municipal public employment.33 In the specific context of political

 30 Ctr. for Am.
 Progress Action Fund, NEW POLL: Bipartisan Support for Banning Corporate Spending in Elections by Foreign-Influenced U.S. Companies, https://bit.ly/3CrcWFV.